Previously known as: International RDC/TMD Consortium Network

 |Our goal is to advance the scientific knowledge of temporomandibular disorders (TMD), orofacial pain, and jaw disorders through scientifically developed diagnostic tools based on standardized assessment.
 These tools are intended to be applicable to both research and clinical settings, including international use, multi-site and cross-cultural research studies.
 We review progress at our annual meetings and international consensus workshops.
 Please contact us if you are interested in participating in our activities; our past meetings will give you an idea of what we do.||The core tool that established the Consortium, the Research Diagnostic Criteria for Temporomandibular Disorders (RDC/TMD), remains a model for pain research.
 That tool is now replaced by the DC/TMD (2014) for both clinical and research use.
 The next wave of research regarding TMDs and how they are conceptualized will be conducted using the DC/TMD as well as other research tools that will be posted on this site.
 Our methods include population studies, clinical epidemiology and clinical trials, and experimental human studies.|

-Translations of the DC/TMD (10/13/2017).
+Translations of the DC/TMD (10/25/2017).
 Completed translations continue to arrive.
 See DC/TMD Translations page for the currently available translations.
 Hungarian was added October 3, 2017.
 Completed translations are being updated with addition of translator names to each instrument: Italian and Dutch have been updated.

 Consortium activities at IADR-Seoul, Republic of South Korea (3/15/2016; updated 10/13/2017).
-Three manuscripts are under review regarding Axis II implementation in international settings.
+Three manuscripts are under review at different journals regarding Axis II implementation in international settings.

 DC/TMD examination videos (3/15/2016).
 The English language version was released in 2014 and published via MedEdPORTAL.
 That version has now been accompanied by a Swedish language version, to be released soon on the website.
 Others are encouraged to develop other language versions or to consider how the English language version can be modified with menu-selected sub-titles.
 See the DC/TMD page for further information.